chemandante/homm3/README.md

 4E - Cape of conjuring\
 4F - Orb of firmament\
 50 - Orb of silt\
-51 - Orb of tempestous fire\
+51 - Orb of tempestuous fire\
 52 - Orb of driving rain\
 53 - Recanter's cloak\
-54 - Spirit of opression\
+54 - Spirit of oppression\
 55 - Hourglass of the evil hour\
 56 - Tome of fire magic\
 57 - Tome of wind magic\